 When should you repot a rubber plant?

-Spring is the best time for repotting rubber plants.
+Spring is the best time for repotting rubber tree plants.
 But only repot it when it has become pot-bound, and is no longer growing larger.
 They don’t love to be repotted, and usually wilt for several days afterward.
 See the “Repotting” section above for more details.

 How do I know if my rubber plant needs water?